Web Browsers Are No More

 By the power of Hinchliffe's Rule I say no (is it really if the question wasn't in the title?).
 We don't know what

 web browsers are.
 Rather, the name got us tricked.
 It no longer represents what those programs are.
 Before we go into

 details, let's talk about what was in the past.

-established its meaning.
+understood and had established its meaning.
 The way we understand browsers is from sometime of that period.

 Mozilla tells us that a web browser takes you anywhere on the internet, letting you see text, images and video

 from anywhere in the world.
-That's vague as hell but Wikipedia isn't better with: browser is a software
+That's vague as hell but Wikipedia isn't really better with: browser is a software

 program for accessing information on the World Wide Web.
 It then describes a simple use case: a user requests